Continuum Robot State Estimation with Actuation Uncertainty: Parallel Continuum Robots

 \subsection{Tip Force Sensing Simulations}

-Interaction forces applied to the platform can be inferred from the actuator efforts at the base of each rod \cite{black2017parallel}.
-In our simulations, this is done by simulating the base vertical reaction forces with a separate model and injecting noise.
-For inference, the measurements are incorporated via a simple prior wrench factor at each rod base:
+Interaction forces on the platform can be inferred from linear actuator efforts at the rod bases \cite{black2017parallel}.
+In simulation, base vertical reaction forces are generated by a separate model with added noise.
+These measurements are incorporated via a simple prior wrench factor at each rod base:

-We again first test the numerical integration accuracy without any measurements a deterministic BVP solver similar to \cite{black2017parallel} with 0.06\% rod length tip position error, indicating excellent open loop accuracy without any measurements.
+We first evaluate numerical integration accuracy without measurements using a deterministic BVP baseline similar to \cite{black2017parallel} (Table~\ref{tab:simulation_results}).
+For estimation with observations, we use the same simulation approach of Section \ref{sec:tendon_sims}, extracting the Jacobian via (\ref{eq:resolved_rates}) for tracking of a spiral-shaped reference trajectory.
+Full implementation details are publicly available at \cite{bendier}.
+Example results are shown in Fig.~\ref{fig:parallel_robot_sim}.

-For state estimation including observations, we use the same simulation approach from Section \ref{sec:tendon_sims}, again using \ref{eq:resolved_rates} to extract the Jacobian to track a spiral-shaped goal trajectory, that spirals out over time.
-A qualitative examples of the posterior can be seen at a single time step in Figure \ref{fig:parallel_robot_sim} (right) and detailed results in Figure \ref{fig:parallel_robot_results}.
-We again see force estimation that is consistent with the ground truth.
-We also see that including measurements of actuator \textit{forces} significantly improved \textit{position} uncertainty (Figure \ref{fig:parallel_robot_results}, right), likely due to the coupling between wrenches and shape.